 You know, that game where you’re not supposed to think about penguins (pretty self-explanatory) whereby you always end up thinking about penguins.
 Turns out it’s a real thing, and it’s called the ironic process theory, you can read about it here, but essentially if you try not to think about something, you’ll end up thinking about it.
 So try not to think about penguins, then the little tuxedo-ed birds might take up the noggin space currently being inhabited by coll- (I won’t say it).

+And there you have it, folks Good luck and good day!
 Thanks for reading- click here to read our last post!